azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/ManagementGroupBasedComplianceInitiative.md

     -FeatureName "MG Compliance Initiate Editor" `
     -FeatureActionType "Enable"
   ```
-  - Load the script in current PowerShell session.
+  g.
+Load the script in current PowerShell session.
   ``` PowerShell
     . ".\Add-AztsFeatureConfigurationValues.ps1"
      # Note: Make sure you copy  '.' present at the start of the line.
   ```
- - Invoke the configuration cmdlet
+ h.
+Invoke the configuration cmdlet
   ``` PowerShell
     Add-AztsFeatureConfigurationValues
      -SubscriptionId <AzTSHostingSubscriptionId> `